 The Earl G. Maxwell Arboretum: A Brief History

-On the Occasion of Its 35th Anniversary
+On the Occasion of Its 50th Anniversary

 |Earl G. Maxwell|

 Though a scientist and expert in arboriculture and forestry, Maxwell—like many plantsmen—had the heart of a poet.
-Indeed, he loved to recite from memory the poems of his favorite, "The Hoosier Poet," James Whitcomb Riley.
-Elvin Frolik has noted that Maxwell was a "true and wonderful naturalist, intertwining his love of nature with a love of poetry."
+Indeed, he loved to recite from memory the poems of his favorite, James Whitcomb Riley, "The Hoosier Poet.”
+Dean of Agriculture Elvin Frolik once noted that Maxwell was a "true and wonderful naturalist, intertwining his love of nature with a love of poetry."
 Earl G. Maxwell died in November 1966 at the age of 82.

 We have a quality of life in Nebraska which is hard to duplicate elsewhere.
 We start with good people, good soil, clean air and plenty of underground water.
 Now what we must focus our attention on is an increased quality of our lives generally; and in the quality life this arboretum is one important symbol.